-- The Eisenhower Locks and St. Lawrence-FDR Power Project Visitors Center at Hawkins Point offers panoramic views of the St. Lawrence River and state-of-the-art hands-on exhibits.
+- The Eisenhower Locks and St. Lawrence-FDR Power Project Visitors Center at Hawkins Point offers panoramic views of the St. Lawrence River, state-of-the-art hands-on exhibits.

-- Two hours from Canton sits Lake Placid, the site of the 1980 Winter Olympics and nearby Whiteface Mountain.
+- Two hours from Canton sits Lake Placid, the site of the 1932 and 1980 Winter Olympics and nearby Whiteface Mountain.

 - The Wild Center in Tupper Lake offers an immersive living history of the Adirondacks with hands-on exhibits and native wildlife.